nopSolutions/nopCommerce-Docs/developer/contribute/sharing.md

 * Give your plugin greater exposure to the community
 * Get your plugin rated against the many other hosted plugins
 * Provide a centralized location for users to leave comments and feedback

+nopCommerce team examines each extension for quality and to make sure that it meets all our requirements (including the documentation and images).
+If your submission does not pass our reviews, we will tell you why, and how to fix it.
+Otherwise, your successful submissions will be listed on our marketplace.

+Please find a complete list of our requirements and information about the review process [here](https://www.nopcommerce.com/submitting-plugins-to-nopcommerce-marketplace).